ivy-llc/ivy/docs/partial_source/contributing/setting_up.rst

 Setting up for Free
 -------------------

-PyCharm professional is only free for students, a good alternative would be using Visual Studie Code if you don't have a student account.
+Visual Studio Code is a recommended free alternative to setting up, especially if you're not eligible for a student license with PyCharm Professional.
 The most easiest and the most efficient way would be using Visual Studio Code with the Docker extension.
 You'll hopefully be done with this in no time.
 The steps to be followed are listed below:

 #.
 Install `Docker Desktop <https://www.docker.com/products/docker-desktop>`_